Wouldn’t it be nice to have your website visitors share your content on Pinterest?

 Pinterest Best Practice: How to Promote Your Content & Increase Your Traffic by Adding A Pinterest Save button to Your Site

-First of all, what is the Save button?
+First of all, what is the Pinterest Save button?

 The Pinterest Save button (previously known as a Pin It button or a hover button) is an add-on that helps people save your content to their Pinterest boards without leaving your site.

-You most likely have seen one out in the wild – a Save button is the clickable Pinterest logo that appears on a website’s images.
+You most likely have seen one out in the wild – the Save button usually appears as a clickable Pinterest logo with the word Save on a website’s images.

 Clicking this button opens an image picker form and lets the visitor save any image on the page (except images that have saving disabled via Tasty Pins or custom code).